Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

-JEA is not the first Florida municipal utility to enact modifications to watering restrictions.
-The City of Tampa has enacted one-day-per-week restrictions year-round, and the City of Oviedo in Seminole County uses a modified reclaimed schedule
+JEA is not the first Florida municipal utility to make changes to watering restrictions.
+The City of Tampa has implemented year-round one-day-per-week restrictions, and the City of Oviedo in Seminole County follows a modified reclaimed water schedule

 Accordion Item